Junco | Facts, Diet, Habitat & Pictures

 Appearance

 Juncos, commonly known as snowbirds, are small sparrows with a distinct appearance.
 They have a grayish-blue head and upperparts, which contrast with their white or pale gray underparts.
-Their pink or flesh-colored bills are small and conical.
+Junco pink or flesh-colored bills that are small and conical.

 Juncos often exhibit sexual dimorphism, with males having darker plumage than females.
 Their tails are typically marked with white outer feathers, visible when they fly.